shabin5785/Golang_notes/README.md

 - scope of a variable starts when its decalred. we cannot use if before that.

 - but if we declare a variable in outer scope and use it in a inner scope, then we can define the variable anywhere in outerscope. in outer scope it can be used after declaration line, but in inner scope it can be used anywhere.

+**Closure**
+- inner scope can access variables decalred in outer scope.
+This doesnt normally includes package level varaibles, as they are accesible every where.
+So closue is like we have a varaible in a fn and a scope inside that fn can access that variable.

+- closure helps us reduce scope of variables.
+Without closure, we have to decalre all varaibles at package level.

+- now if an inner scope changes the value, its refelcted in outer scope, as the variable is held by outer scope.

+- with closure, we can return a function from another function.
+Now when we invoke the inner function, it can cahnge variables decalred in original function as the returned function has access to variables through closure.